How to Stop Dog Whining at Night: A Dog Owner’s Guide to Getting a Good Night’s Sleep

 How to stop dog whining at night: is crying something we should worry about?

 Although no one likes hearing their small ball of fur crying at night, according to most experts, this isn’t a type of behavior we should worry about.
-Indeed, it’s a bit similar to babies, in that dogs may whine at night because they need to pee but don’t want to soil themselves.
+Indeed, it’s a bit similar to babies, in that dogs may whine at night because they need to pee but don’t want to spoil themselves.
 They could also be hungry but are not sure how to show their frustration otherwise.

 In all of those cases, ignoring the whining might not be the greatest idea.
 However, if the dog is not confined to a crate or we’ve left plenty of food and water by its side, we won’t have to soothe it.
 But improper elimination is another thing; leave the dog to pee in the crate or its bed once, and you’ll run into headache-inducing problems.